New Zealand sand diver

 The New Zealand sand diver (Tewara cranwellae) is a species of sandburrower endemic to the waters around New Zealand where it can be found in tide pools and areas with sandy substrates down to a depth of 5 m.
 This species can grow to a length of 7 cm TL.
 This species is the only known member of its genus.

+Taxonomy

+The species was first described by Louis T. Griffin in 1933, who initially used the spelling Tewara cranwelli for the binomial name of the fish.
+The type specimen was collected from Smugglers Bay, Whangārei Harbour, in November 1931 by Lucy Cranwell.
+Griffin named the species after Cranwell in her honour.